 Keep parking lots away from the riverfront itself, due to polluted stormwater runoff considerations, but make sure there is ample parking and/or transit.
 Take advantage of the waterfront for summer festivals, which means that you need an outdoor gathering space of considerable proportion in comparison with the size of your community.
-Start preparing one, and the programming usually will follow, especially if you make the rental rules and procedures easy.
+Start preparing one, and the programming usually will follow, especially if you make the rental rules and procedures easy and inexpensive.

 But don't leave it to chance.
 The municipal government itself probably needs to start the ball rolling with some programming, by which we mean concerts, runs, walks, boat parades, a street or trail painting contest, a community picnic, water festival, mural painting if you have seawalls, or whatever else your physical space will allow.

 In sum your principles should include: